rheap404/rheap404/README.md

 <!-- About Me -->
 ## About Me

-I’m a software developer passionate about solving complex technical problems and building impactful software.
-I specialize in web development, system architecture, and high-performance computing.
+I’m a software developer passionate about solving complex technical problems and building fun & impactful software.
 My experience includes building web applications with React and Astro, designing a compiler in C and a couple of projects in Java and C/C++.
-My dissertation focuses on pointer-doubling optimizations and benchmarking for graph algorithms across different architectures.
+My dissertation was focused on pointer-doubling optimizations and benchmarking for graph algorithms across different architectures.
-- 🎓 Third Year Computer Science student at The University of Leeds
-- 🌐 Focused on web development, system design, and high-performance computing
-- 🎯 Actively seeking New Grad roles in software development

 <!-- Languages & Tools -->